 1) defining value,

 4) using a pull system,

 5) pursuing perfection.

-The reason for that being, while Lean Principle looks at removing waste in manufacturing, Industry 4.0 looks at reducing waste in the entire organization, its supply chain and within their customer network.
+The reason for that is, while the Lean Principle looks at removing waste in manufacturing, Industry 4.0 looks at reducing waste in the entire organization, its supply chain and within its customer network.

 Industry 4.0 hence, is not just a solution you can buy or a standard you could adhere to.
 It is rather a cultural change that the engineering and manufacturing industries have been calling for.
-I am glad being a part of Symbiosis NOIDA fraternity where an International Conclave is being organized which will further enhance the knowledge in the global perspective.
+I am glad to be a part of Symbiosis NOIDA fraternity where an International Conclave is being organized which will further enhance the knowledge from the global perspective.